dyang912/NewsSearchEngine/README.md

 News Search Engine
 =============
-This is a simplified news search engine like google.com
+This is a simplified news search engine based on AWS

 To Run
 ======